loppo-llc/anime-tap-models/README.md

 # anime-tap-models

-Model data for anime taps that can be created with a 3D printer
+Animation pegbar model data that can be created with a 3D printer.

 ## Model List